nokitoino/DecompilerAI/README.md

 - [License](#license)

 ## Current Stage of Development
 So far we only work with Linux ELF files.
 We propose an initial model that uses the T5-small model.
-An initial Github Scraper (we will later convert to using the Hugging Face Github Dataset), an initial training pair generator CodeToTrain.py, which already involves several homogenization steps for the assembly and C code, as well as an FSC.py (Full-Source-Retrieval) script, which takes as input an ELF binary file, and outputs the prediction for the high-level-C Code for the entire binary.
+An initial Github Scraper to scrape compileable C Code, an initial training pair generator CodeToTrain.py, which already involves several homogenization steps for the assembly and C code, as well as an FSC.py (Full-Source-Retrieval) script, which takes as input an ELF binary file, and outputs the prediction for the high-level-C Code for the entire binary.

 Things we want to improve from now on:
 - The Scraper should be able to compile multi-source-code files (that use standard library, even some external libraries pcap, glib, ...)